Psykotikism/Mutant_Tanks/INFORMATION.md

 			// 1/"enabled"/"true"/"on"/"yes": ON
 			"Skip Incap"				"0"

-			// Skip the Mutant Tank's taunting animation after incapacitating survivors.
+			// Skip the Mutant Tank's taunting animation after incapacitating survivors and when climbing.
-			// Note: Only available in Left 4 Dead 2.
 			// Note: This setting overrides the same setting under the "Plugin Settings/Enhancements" section.
 			// Note: This setting can be overridden for specific players.
 			// --